|

 The Lone Mountain turquoise mine is located in Esmeralda County,

 Nevada.
-The turquoise is noted for its ability to hold its
+The turquoise is noted for its ability to hold its color

-it is a great addition to one's jewelry collection, lone mountain
+a great addition to one's jewelry collection, lone mountain

 like the turquoise pictured is very rare these days, now the